 Chase County Courthouse Take a self-guided tour of the striking 1873 French Renaissance-style Cottonwood Falls building (the oldest Kansas courthouse still in use). chasecountychamber.org

 Chase County Courthouse

-Flint Hills Discovery Center The Manhattan center provides a thorough orientation to the region.
-Winds gust, snow falls and smoke billows during the immersive film Tallgrass Prairie: Tides of Time.
-You’ll leave understanding the importance of preserving the grasses—root system to seedheads. flinthillsdiscovery.org
+Flint Hills Discovery Center The Manhattan center leaves visitors with a deeper appreciation for this region.
+Winds gust, snow falls and smoke billows during the immersive 15-minute film Tallgrass Prairie: Tides of Time.
+Exhibits detail the prairie ecosystem. flinthillsdiscovery.org

 Flint Hills Discovery Center.
 Photo: Blaine Moats.

 Flint Hills National Wildlife Refuge Trails meander through woods and past Neosho River.
-A boardwalk accesses the marsh in this Hartford preserve. fws.gov/refuge/flint_hills
+A boardwalk accesses the marsh in this 18,463-acre Hartford preserve. fws.gov